Magda-Elkot/Question-Similarity-Suggestion-Tool/README.md

 - **Advantage**: JSON is a lightweight and easy-to-parse format, making it convenient for storing and retrieving structured data.

 ## models/question_model.py
-- **Purpose**: Implements the logic for computing question similarity using the TF-IDF model.
+- **Purpose**: IImplements the logic for computing question similarity using the Sentence Transformer model.
-- **Goal**: Define a class `QuestionModel` to handle text vectorization with TF-IDF and similarity calculations.
+- **Goal**: Define a class QuestionModel to handle text vectorization with Sentence Transformers and similarity calculations.
-- **Advantage**: TF-IDF (Term Frequency-Inverse Document Frequency) is effective for transforming text into numerical features that reflect word importance.
-It is simple to understand and implement, making it a good choice for baseline models in text similarity tasks.
+- **Advantage**: Sentence Transformers capture the semantic meaning of sentences, providing more accurate and context-aware similarity comparisons.

 ## services/data_service.py
 - **Purpose**: Contains logic for loading and preparing data from `questions.json`.